-Facebook Data Scandal: Simple Privacy Settings Tweaks To Protect Personal Data And Increase Security
+Facebook Data Scandal: Simple Privacy Setting Tweaks To Protect Personal Data And Increase Security

-The Facebook data scandal is slowly reaching its climax as the company is now under pressure from the government, lawmakers, and from users to explain how it has become so careless with its user’s personal information.
-Majority of concerned users have already decided to completely deactivate their accounts, as evident with the rising popularity of the “deletefacebook” hashtag.
+The Facebook data scandal is slowly reaching its climax as the company is now under pressure from the government, lawmakers, and users to explain how it has become so careless with its users’ personal information.
+Majority of concerned users have already decided to completely deactivate their accounts, as evidenced by the rising popularity of the “deletefacebook” hashtag.
 However, Facebook does still offer a lot of very useful functionality, which is why some users are still hanging on to their accounts despite the online noise surrounding the controversy.

-Facebook does have some very questionable data collecting policies and it has already come under fire numerous times for sharing its user’s personal data to third-party companies and institutions.
-According to a guide from Life Hacker, there are some ways to combat this and most of them can be done in just a few minutes.
+Facebook does have some very questionable data-collecting policies and it has already come under fire numerous times for sharing its users’ personal data to third-party companies and institutions.
+According to a guide from Life Hacker, there are some ways to combat this, and most of them can be done in just a few minutes.

 Signing In With Facebook